js2coffee/js2coffee/notes/Migration_guide.md

 cat file.js | js2coffee
 ```

+:heavy_minus_sign:
-(-) The following options have been deprecated:
+The following options have been deprecated and will no longer work:

  * `--no-comments` (disables comments) - comments are always enabled.